As CEOs we often worry about talent. Can we achieve our

 an executive today, you are managing headcount.
 In many cases, managers are not

 clear about what those that report to them do on a daily basis?
-Our initial assessments (which we keep
+Our initial assessments, which we think are similar to those at Tilt 365, and we keep

 to do them.

 these results were surprising, even to those completing the assessment.
 For